-Seeing as we’re in the midst of cold and flu season, I figured it was perfect time to break out the pound of frozen elderberries I had stashed in the freezer (leftover from my foraging and jelly-making adventure back in August) and turn it into a delicious, immune-boosting syrup.
+Seeing as we’re in the midst of winter, I figured it was perfect time to break out the pound of frozen elderberries I had stashed in the freezer (leftover from my foraging and jelly-making adventure back in August… thank you past self for having the foresight to freeze all this beautiful fruit for later!) and turn it into a delicious homemade syrup.

-While this syrup is intended as a health tonic of sorts, if you wanted to stir it into soda or use as a flavor mixer in your favorite cocktail, I wouldn’t blame you (I mean, a splash of this in a gin and tonic would be superb!)
+What to do with it?
+First of all, try stirring it into soda or use as a flavor mixer in your favorite cocktail (I mean, a splash of this in a gin and tonic would be superb!)

 Also?
 Try drizzling it over pancakes.
 It’s much more tart than your standard maple, but it’s downright delicious!

-According to various internet sources (and I’m no doctor nor are these claims verified by the FDA, yada yada and so forth) elderberries are packed with antioxidants, vitamins and minerals that can help strengthen your immune system, lower blood sugar, moderate digestion, reduce wrinkles, and even slow down the spread of cancer.
+Elderberries are packed with antioxidants, vitamins and minerals that can help strengthen your immune system, lower blood sugar, moderate digestion, and even reduce wrinkles.
 Those are some big benefits from a little berry.
-(Read more about the health benefits of elderberries here from a legitimate medical source).
+(You can read more about the health benefits and risks of elderberries here here).

-Of course, elderberry jelly has the same healthful properties as this syrup, although it does have more sugar overall.
-This syrup is just another way to prepare elderberries, since snacking on raw elderberries is not an option (the stems, leaves, and uncooked seeds are toxic and should not be eaten.
+Elderberry jelly has many of the same delicious benefits, although it does have more sugar too.
+Syrup is just another way to prepare elderberries, since snacking on raw elderberries is not an option (the stems, leaves, and uncooked seeds are toxic and should not be eaten.
 Cooking the berries makes the seeds safe for consumption).

-(Don’t forget to click through to download the free printable labels too!)
+(Don’t forget to scroll to the bottom to download the free printable labels too!)

 I sweetened my syrup with honey, but you could use organic sugar or evaporated cane juice as well.
 Use a mild flavored honey since the flavor will come through strongly in the reduced syrup: if you don’t like the taste of the honey on its own, you probably won’t like the final product.

-The sugar also helps with preservation of the syrup, so while you can certainly increase the sugar if you prefer a sweeter syrup, do not leave it out if you want to water-bath can the final product.
-If you want to make a sugar-free version, freeze it instead of canning it, and prepare yourself for a shockingly tart syrup… like sipping a sweet tart.
+The sugar also helps with preservation of the syrup.
+You can certainly increase the sugar if you prefer a thicker and sweeter syrup, but do not leave it out if you want to water-bath can the final product (same for the lemon juice, elderberries on their own are not acidic enough to be safely canned on their own).
+Leaving out the sweetener entirely would result in a shockingly tart syrup… like sipping a sweet tart.

 While I used frozen elderberries here (and if you search around, you can find sources for frozen berries online), you can also use dried elderberries… simply use 1/2 pound of dried berries per pound of fresh berries called for in the recipe.
 Elderberry juice is another alternative, simply measure out the quantity called for in the recipe and reduce with the honey and lemon juice to make a thick syrup (and you get to skip the tedious process of straining out the pulp).